 We celebrate the feast of St. Thérèse, a Doctor of the Church, October 1.
 Saints are antidotes to the poisons of their times, G.K.
 Chesterton once wrote.
 They reveal what’s wrong in their world and counteract its poison by their own lives.
 Mother Theresa, for example, saw a world poisoned by its neglect of the poor.
 She not only pointed out the evil but did something to remedy it.

 What poison does St. Thérèse reveal?
-She lived in France as the 19th century was coming to a close, when the poison of unbelief, which first infected French intellectuals like Voltaire, had spread to the country’s ordinary people.
+She lived in late 19th century France, when the poison of unbelief, which first infected French intellectuals like Voltaire, had spread to the country’s ordinary people.
 Many rejected faith in God and traditional religion.
 In their place they put their trust in reason and their own lights.
-As the psalmist said of his own time, “There is no thought of God in them.”
+As the psalmist said of his day, “There is no thought of God in them.”

 Raised in a family of firm faith and traditional beliefs, Thérèse’s childhood was nourished by a sheltered life.
 Her faith grew in the Carmel of Lisieux, which she entered at 14.
 There she lived a life of prayer, with people of faith inspired by the spiritual wisdom of the Carmelite tradition.
 Yet limitations of sickness and unrealized dreams challenged her.